No. 1 Baylor women rout Texas Tech 100-61 in Big 12 quarters

-OKLAHOMA CITY — Kalani Brown and NaLyssa Smith scored 14 points each Saturday to help No. 1 Baylor rout Texas Tech 100-61 for its 21st straight victory in the Big 12 women’s tournament quarterfinals.
+Kalani Brown and NaLyssa Smith scored 14 points each Saturday to help the top-ranked Lady Bears rout Texas Tech 100-61 in the Big 12 Tournament quarterfinals.

-Moon Ursin and Chloe Jackson added 12 points apiece for the Lady Bears (29-1), who shot 57 percent in their third 100-point game of the season.
-Seven players reached double figures.
+Baylor’s bench outscored Texas Tech’s 52-0.
+Smith and Aquira DeCosta, who scored 10 points, led a freshman class that had 40 of the reserve points.

+“I hate using the word bench because those kids could start for us,” Baylor coach Kim Mulkey said.
+“They’re all that good.
+It’s just y’all don’t get to see them.
+They’re freshmen, and what you saw today is the future here.”

 Chrislyn Carr, the conference Freshman of the Year, scored 25 points for Texas Tech.
 Sydney Goodson scored 16 points and Brittany Brewer had 13 for the Lady Raiders (14-17).